Synthetixio/SIPs/sccp/sccp-TBA.md

 ## Motivation

-Analysis of on-chain data showed that front-running opportunities were more accessible for these synths given the fees levied were 30 bp while the threshold frequency by chainlink is 1%.
+Analysis of on-chain data showed that front-running opportunities were more accessible for these synths given the fees levied 30 bp while the threshold frequency by chainlink is 1%.

 ## Copyright